whatisnuclear/website/reactor_history.md

 There was one tragedy along the BWR development pathway.
 The Army's SL-1 (part of the Army Package Power Program, previously called the Argonne Low Power Reactor, ALPR) suffered an explosion on January 3, 1961 that resulted in 3 casualties.
-SL-1 was a small, natural circulation, direct cycle BWR built by Combustion Engineering.
+SL-1 was a small, natural circulation, direct cycle BWR designed and built by ANL.
+ANL directed the project, and Pioneer Service & Engineering Company was the A/E. Operation was turned over to Combustion Engineering after the plant was operational.

 <div class="thumbnail" >
 <a href="/img/sl-1.jpg"><img class="img img-responsive"
 src="/img/blank.png" data-echo="/img/sl-1.jpg"  alt="The SL-1/ALPR reactor"/></a>